dapperstats/gendrendr/README.md

 ## Status: Experimental, Active Development

-The `gendrendr` package is being developed and the API is evolving. *`v0.1.2`* has been submitted to CRAN.
+`gendrendr` is being developed and the API is evolving. *`v0.1.2`* has been submitted to CRAN.

 ## Installation

-You can install the R package from github:
+You can install the `gendrendr` R package from github:

 ```r
 install.packages("devtools")